micro-api/micro-api/README.md

 Note that it is unregistered from the [IANA](http://www.internetassignednumbersauthority.org/).
 Micro Media Type will remain a *de facto* standard unless it reaches critical mass.
 Feel free to use it as the basis for your own unregistered media type.

 Micro Media Type draws inspiration from [JSON API](http://jsonapi.org) but is more limited in scope and formal in its restrictions.
+Its [H-Factor](http://amundsen.com/hypermedia/hfactor/) supports LE, LO, LN, LI in the base specification, but could support all of the H-Factors by extending the base specification.

 ## Reserved Keys